jbhannah/jbhannah.net/src/pages/articles/2019-02-11-python-docker-disappearing-egg-info.md

 ---
-title: Handling Disappearing .egg-info Directories with Docker Compose and Python
 date: 2019-02-11T17:52:25.604Z
 ---

+# Handling Disappearing .egg-info Directories with Docker Compose and Python

 So it's been a while, but lately I've been writing Python (and [Erlang][]!) for my full-time job at [Nextiva][], where we have a microservice architecture